radius-project/docs/docs/content/concepts/overview/_index.md

 ## Platform strategy

-Project Radius aims to support all hosting platform types - from hyperscale cloud, to self-hosted Kubernetes on the edge, to IoT and edge devices.
+Radius aims to support all hosting platform types - from hyperscale cloud, to self-hosted Kubernetes on the edge, to IoT and edge devices.

 <img alt="Diagram showing Radius platforms" src="platforms.png" width="800px" />